List of Stargirl characters: Beth Chapel / Doctor Mid-Nite II

 In season two, Chapel finds out that her parents are getting a divorce as she tries to reactivate "Chuck", only to come in contact with McNider, who is trapped in the Shadowlands.
 After falling victim to Eclipso's illusions, McNider advises her to keep the googles as they can see through Eclipo's tricks.
 Once McNider is freed, he helps Beth find Eclipso while breaking her parents out of the villain's illusions.
 Following Eclipso's defeat, Chapel's parents and McNider support her in being the new Doctor Mid-Nite before Chapel helps McNider discover what happened to his family.

 In season three, Chapel is offered a new costume design by her parents.
 She ends up in a murder mystery when Gambler is found dead outside his trailer.
 Her goggles found no evidence that Shiv was responsible for the stab wounds.
 When a skin sample was found near the scene, Chapel and McNider later discover that the skin sample is the same as Dragon King's skin.
-After learning about what happened to Sylvester's sister Merry, Chapel tells her parents to avoid getting involved with Doctor Mid-Nite as she doesn't want them to end up like Merry.
+After learning about what happened to Sylvester's sister Merry, Chapel tells her parents to avoid getting involved with Doctor Mid-Nite as she does not want them to end up like Merry.
 After downloading the files from Gambler's laptop, Beth worked to download them and was among those who found out that Courtney is seeing Cameron.
 Beth later visited Courtney and Pat to inform them that someone has been surveilling everyone.
 Beth caused a blackout around Blue Valley so that the hidden cameras can be found and removed.
-She does get concerned when Rick starts to get aggressive.
+She does become concerned when Rick becomes aggressive.
 When a signal was detected at the Mahkent family's house, Beth left the fighting to Yolanda and Rick.
 While having to avoid Sofus' attacks, Beth is contacted by her parents where they inform her the suit's battle mode that Charles McNider just informed them.
 Beth engages each of its fighting moves even when aided by Artemis.
 When Sofus has a heart attack after mentioning to Cameron that his father's evil did him in, Beth is walked through the defibrilator in her gloves which she uses on Sofus.
 Beth later tells Rick to take the hourglass off to no avail after he was examined by Bridget.
 She was later present when Pat and Sylvester told everyone about Ultra-Humanite.
 During the JSA's fight against Icicle's family, Beth and Sofus were unable to fight each other.
 After the fight, Beth and her parents were apologized to by Rick.
 Beth finally accepts help from her parents when she mentioned that she was tricked into turning them down.

-10 years later, Beth is still a member of the JSA.
-Shade even mentions about her upcoming marriage to Rick.
+Ten years later, Beth is still a member of the JSA.
+Shade mentions that she is set to marry Rick.